 Get a degree:

-Degrees in English or psychology are relevant, or you might be interesting in screenwriting courses.
-Have a look at ScreenSkills’ list of recommended courses and select one in film and TV or search for one in screenwriting.
-We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.
+If you’re interested in a degree more closely connected with the world of unscripted TV, you might want to have a look at ScreenSkills’ list of recommended courses though it is unlikely there will be one based solely around research.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the unscripted TV industry.

 Involves making sequences on a computer that can't be created on set, like enormous crowds and fire-breathing dragons